 How to Make the Best Creamy Macaroni Salad

-I don’t mean to brag, but my macaroni salad is the creamiest around.
+- Make the Dressing and Finish the Dish.
+I don’t mean to brag, but this wholesome pasta salad is the creamiest around.
 The secret is in the dressing.
 To make it, I simply mix mayonnaise, yogurt, apple cider vinegar, lemon juice, Dijon mustard, honey, garlic powder, salt, and pepper into a bowl and whisk to combine.
 Before serving, I always taste test the dressing and adjust accordingly.

 Macaroni Salad Add-In Ideas